GLUE: Gradient-free Learning to Unify Experts: Related Work

 Zeroth-order methods replace backpropagation with finite differences.
-In the two-point SPSA estimator~\cite{spall2002multivariate}, we perturb $\balpha$ along a random direction and estimate a directional derivative with two forward passes, staying in the $K$-dimensional mixture space where $K$ is the number of experts.
+To compute the two-point simultaneous perturbation stochastic approximation (SPSA) estimator~\cite{spall2002multivariate}, $\balpha$ can be perturbed along a random direction to estimate a directional derivative with two forward passes, staying in the $K$-dimensional mixture space (where $K$ is the number of experts).
 However, the estimator's variance grows with dimension and curvature, demanding many directions or delicate tuning and often causing slow or unstable convergence for large $K$ or ill-conditioned losses~\cite{ZHANG2022110006}.